 A pump station, which has four variable speed pumps in parallel, is automatically controlled by an ultrasonic water level recorder in the Parshall measuring flume in the canal.
 The maximum pumping capacity of the pumps is 600 m3/h.
-Raw water is also pumped from the balancing dam for domestic use to a water purification plant, via a 200 mm diameter, 1.3 km long uPVC rising main.
-The pump capacity is 170 m3/h.
-The domestic and irrigation water pumps use the same suction pipe from the balancing dam and are pre-primed by the vacuum pump system.
+Raw water is also pumped from the balancing dam for domestic use to a water purification plant, via a 200 mm diameter, 1.3 km long uPVC

-Additional infrastructure in the form of a high-pressure irrigation scheme is expected to be provided to the Ebenhaezer farmers.
+Additional infrastructure in the form of a high-pressure irrigation scheme is expected to be provided to the Ebenhaeser farmers.
 This scheme was advertised in a tender by the Department of Rural Development and Land Reform (DRDLR) in 2014.
-In this scheme, water will be pumped from the canal to a balancing dam on the hill, from where water will gravitate to clusters of farmers as per a predetermined schedule of releases.
+In this proposed scheme, water will be pumped from the canal to a balancing dam on the hill, from where water will gravitate to clusters of farmers as per a pre-determined schedule of releases.
 The balancing dam will also provide drinking water to Papendorp and upstream commercial farmers could also benefit from the scheme.
 The tender was awarded, but an appeal process followed, and the latest information is that the matter has been referred back to the DRDLR.

-The LORWUA supplies water to Ebenhaezer at the Parshall measuring gauge at the start of the Ebenhaezer channel.
-The water supplied is subject to the water allocation Ebenhaezer is entitled to, as well as to any restrictions applicable to the entire LORWUA distribution system.
+The LORWUA supplies water to Ebenhaeser at the Parshall measuring gauge at the start of the Ebenhaeser channel.
+The water supplied is subject to the water allocation Ebenhaeser is entitled to, as well as to any restrictions applicable to the entire LORWUA distribution system.
 Flow measurements are continuously and automatically monitored by the measuring gauge.

-At a public meeting on 12 February 2018, the Ebenhaezer farmers claimed that they are not receiving their scheduled water allocations due to operational mismanagement by the LORWUA, i.e. no policing and monitoring of water abstraction along the canal is implemented.
+At a public meeting on 12 February 2018, the Ebenhaeser farmers claimed that they are not receiving their scheduled water allocations due to operational mismanagement by the LORWUA, i.e. no policing and monitoring of water abstraction along the canal is implemented.
 Several of the farmers criticised the LORWUA for its perceived lack of control over the water allocations.
-However, these views are in contrast to those of some DWS and WCDoA staff who have commented that there is some internal mismanagement by the Ebenhaezer farmers themselves.
+However, these views are in contrast to those of some DWS and WCDoA staff who have commented that there are management concerns relating to the internal management by the Ebenhaeser farmers themselves.

-A breakdown of the Ebenhaezer annual water tariffs is provided in Table 3.10.
+A breakdown of the Ebenhaeser annual water tariffs is provided in Table 3.14.